amir-beheshty/state-affairs-backend/README.md

 potentially large datasets efficient.

 - I touched on this above.
 Use Elasticsearch and caching to make searching efficient.
 May need to optimize with Geospatial indexes.

+**Pagination:**
+1. Inifinite scroll paginated experience, or
+   1. Benefits: more engaging and better user experience
+   2. Drawback: implementation is complex on the client side and server side
+      1. For example, we need to be concered with memory exhaustion on the client side
+2. Page views like Google search results
+   1. Benefits: simpler to implement and can be better for SEO and performance

+When it comes to pagination, espeically as new fresh data is added priodically, we may need to use cursor pagination.